Peoples Financial Services appoints Eliza Zúñiga Ramírez to its Board of Directors

 Credentials

 For her part, Zúñiga Ramírez also has extensive experience within organizations that work to empower women and stimulate equality and representation in the workplace, as well as the development of professional leadership.
-These include The Athena Alliance; Latino Corporate Directors Association; Women Corporate Directors; NACD; and Extraordinary Women on Boards (EWOB).
+These include: The Athena Alliance, the Latino Corporate Directors Association, Women Corporate Directors, NACD, and Extraordinary Women on Boards (EWOB).

 About Peoples